Assad: Capturing Aleppo 'huge step' to end Syria's war

 Overall, the rebels hold only about a quarter of war-ravaged eastern Aleppo, residents and activists inside the city told CNN.

-Many civilians remain trapped in the shrinking rebel-held portion of the devastated city.
-Food, fuel and medical supplies are almost exhausted with no safe route out.
+Many civilians remain trapped in the shrinking rebel-held area, with food, fuel and medical supplies almost exhausted and no safe route out.

-On Wednesday, Syrian rebels in the besieged eastern part of the city called for a five-day humanitarian ceasefire.
+On Wednesday, Syrian rebels in that sector called for a five-day humanitarian ceasefire, and the Syria Civil Defence, better known as the White Helmets, Thursday called for safe passage for their volunteers, families and other humanitarian workers as Syrian government forces and their allies close in.

+"If we are not evacuated our volunteers face torture and execution in the regime's detention centers and therefore we need urgent action to save the lives of humanitarians in the besieged part of the city," the group said in a statement, adding they believe they only have about 48 hours left.

-James Prince, President of the Democracy Council -- which works with US-backed Syrian opposition groups -- said a lack of US support has left the opposition with no leverage to negotiate and is forcing them to surrender and leave Aleppo to stop the bombing.
+James Prince, president of the Democracy Council -- which works with US-backed Syrian opposition groups -- said a lack of US support has left the opposition with no leverage to negotiate and is forcing it to surrender and leave Aleppo to stop the bombing.

 "Let's be clear.
 This is a withdrawal by opposition forces from Aleppo in the face of massive combined force of Russia, Hezbollah and the Assad government," Prince said.